stormckey/stormckey.github.io/docs/Note/Missing Semester/Git.md

     - `git merge --continue` : continue to merge after you fix the merge confliction
     - `git mergetool`: use a fancy tool to help resolve merge conflicts
-    - `git rebase`: rebase set of patches onto a new base !!! info "Remotes"
+    - `git rebase`: rebase set of patches onto a new base !!! info "More on rebase"
+    Commonly used to "move" an entire branch to another base, creating copies of the commits in the new location.

+    - Rebase the current branch on top of another specified branch:
+        `git rebase new_base_branch`

+    - Start an interactive rebase, which allows the commits to be reordered, omitted, combined or modified:
+        `git rebase -i target_base_branch_or_commit_hash`

+    - Continue a rebase that was interrupted by a merge failure, after editing conflicting files:
+        `git rebase --continue`

+    - Continue a rebase that was paused due to merge conflicts, by skipping the conflicted commit:
+        `git rebase --skip`

+    - Abort a rebase in progress (e.g. if it is interrupted by a merge conflict):
+        `git rebase --abort`

+    - Move part of the current branch onto a new base, providing the old base to start from:
+        `git rebase --onto new_base old_base`

+    - Reapply the last 5 commits in-place, stopping to allow them to be reordered, omitted, combined or modified:
+        `git rebase -i HEAD~5`

+    - Auto-resolve any conflicts by favoring the working branch version (`theirs` keyword has reversed meaning in this case):
+        `git rebase -X theirs branch_name`
+!!! info "Remotes"
     - `git remote`: list remotes
     - `git remote add <name> <url>`: add a remote ;name is origin by convention if we have only one remote; url can be a web address or a local directory